Effects of strong magnetic field on the formation of wakes in thermal QCD: Dielectric response of thermal QCD in an ambience of strong and homogeneous magnetic field

-To see the effects of magnetic field on the dielectric function, we have computed numerically its real and imaginary parts in absence and presence of strong magnetic for slow ($v=0.55$) and fast ($v=0.99$) moving partons in Fig.(\ref{real_dielectric}) and Fig.(\ref{img_dielectric}), respectively.
-For $v=0.55$, the change in the real part in the presence of strong magnetic field is meagre as compared to the case of no magnetic field.
-On the other hand, for $v=0.99$, its magnitude becomes much larger and the variation also becomes opposite compared its counterpart in the absence of magnetic field.
-More specifically, for small $k$ ($|\textbf{k}|$), the real part becomes very large and approaches towards its counterpart at $B=0$, for large $k$.
-On the other hand, the imaginary part is decreased for both slow and fast moving partons, due to the fact that the imaginary contribution due to quark-loop vanishes.
-However, for larger $v$, its magnitude in both absence and presence of magnetic field increases.
-In brief, only the real part of dielectric function for higher value of parton velocity is largely affected in presence of strong magnetic field, whose ramifications will now be explored in the induced color charge density and in the wake potential in the next section.
+which can be understood by the fact that the momentum integration in quark-loop becomes one dimensional as an artifact of phase-space reduction in strong magnetic field, unlike the full three-dimensional momentum integration in the absence of strong magnetic field.
+As a result, the quark-loop contribution in the (real part) dielectric function becomes much larger than its counterpart in the absence of magnetic field for velocity ($v$) closer to $c$ ($v=0.99$).

+More specifically, for small $|\textbf{k}|$, the real part becomes very large and approaches towards its counterpart at $B=0$, for large $|\textbf{k}|$.
+On the other hand, the imaginary part gets decreased for both slow and fast moving partons, due to the fact that the imaginary contribution due to quark-loop vanishes.
+However, for larger parton velocity, its magnitude in both absence and presence of magnetic field increases.
+In brief, only the real part of dielectric function for higher value of parton velocity is largely affected, whose ramifications will now be explored in both induced color charge density and wake potential in next section.